Hosting Thanksgiving With All the Trimmings, Less the Stress in 2025

 Menu Ideas for Hosting Thanksgiving

-The turkey is the main dish, however many families may also have ham or chicken.
-Typical sides include mashed potatoes, macaroni and cheese and green beans.
+For something different, try small twists on the classics.
+Potatoes au gratin in place of mashed potatoes, roasted Brussels sprouts instead of green beans, or miniature versions of apple pie for fall desserts.
 If you’re looking for more Thanksgiving food ideas or want tips to create the tastiest versions of these classic dishes, consider taking cooking classes near you.
 Led by expert chefs, you can learn the secrets to making this traditional meal the best one your guests have had.

 When it comes to hosting Thanksgiving and making a menu, you’ll also want to consider any dietary restrictions your guests may have.
 This can be allergies, specialized diets or even picky eating kids.
-You may want to consider having specific food they can eat or suggest they bring their dishes.
+You may want to consider having specific food they can eat or suggest they bring their own dishes.

 Whatever you plan to cook, it is recommended to plan the menu about a month or two months in advance.
 Finalize the menu and create a shopping list based on the meal.
 Do your shopping a couple of days before the holiday to ensure you have everything and won’t have to do last-minute shopping the day of.